alandixon/TimeMachine/README.md

 # SetTime

-Simple .Net Core app to read the time and set it locally.
+Simple .Net Core app to read the time from an ntp server and set it locally.
+Actually, it tries several ntp servers and takes the fastest.

 ## Why?